Poindexter Dunn: Career

+Congress

 Elected as a Democrat to the Forty-sixth and to the four succeeding Congresses, Dunn served from March 4, 1879, to March 3, 1889.
 He served as chairman of the Committee on Merchant Marine and Fisheries (Fiftieth Congress).
 Not a candidate for renomination in 1888, he moved to Los Angeles, California, and continued the practice of law.

+Later career

 Appointed a special commissioner for the prevention of frauds on the customs revenue, Dunn moved to New York City in 1893.
 He moved to Baton Rouge, Louisiana, in 1895 and engaged in the construction of railroads, until he settled in Texarkana, Texas, in 1905.

 Death

 Dunn died in Texarkana, Bowie County, Texas, on October 12, 1914 (age 79 years, 343 days).
 He is interred at Rose Hill Cemetery, Texarkana, Texas.